Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Experiments

-The proposed PMRN is trained with DIV2K~\cite{timofte2017ntire} dataset.
+The proposed SHSR is trained with DIV2K~\cite{div2k} dataset.
 DIV2K is a high-quality dataset with 2K resolution images from real world.
 There are 800 training images, 100 validation images and 100 test images in DIV2K dataset.
 In this paper, 800 images are chosen for training and 5 images for validation.
 For testing, five benchmarks widely used in image super-resolution works: Set5~\cite{set5}, Set14~\cite{set14}, B100~\cite{b100}, Urban100~\cite{urban100}, and Manga109~\cite{manga109} are chosen.
+We train our SHSR with PyTorch~\cite{pytorch} on NVIDIA GTX-1080Ti GPU.
 The training images are randomly flipped and rotated for data augmentation.
 Patch size of LR image for training is set as $48\times48$.
-PMRN are trained for 1000 iterations with $\ell_1$ loss, and the parameters are updated with an Adam~\cite{adam} optimizer.
+SHSR are trained for 1000 iterations with $\ell_1$ loss, and the parameters are updated with an Adam~\cite{adam} optimizer.
 The learning rate of optimizer is chosen as $lr=10^{-4}$, and halved for every 200 iterations.
 The degradation model is chosen as \textit{bicubic down}~(\textbf{BI}) with scaling factor $\times2$, $\times3$, and $\times4$.
-PSNR and SSIM are chosen as the indicators for quantitive comparison with other works.
-Self-ensemble strategy is used to improve the performance, and the extension model is termed as as PMRN$^+$.
+PSNR and SSIM are chosen as the indicators for quantitative comparison with other works.
+Self-ensemble strategy is used to improve the performance, and the extension model is termed as as SHSR$^+$.